Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.9

-Saves current game state to the file.
+Saves a game's internal state to the file using ZDoom's save game functionality.

 ---